sanjanad1024/sanjanad1024.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a MIT class of 2025 student planning to major in Math and minor in Linguistics.
-My areas of interest include Extremal Combinatorics, Complexity Theory, and Lingusitics.
+I'm an undergraduate at MIT (in the class of 2025), planning to major in math and minor in linguistics.
+This site contains notes from some subset of the classes I've taken and seminars I've attended.

-At this site, you will find lecture notes from classes I have taken as well as notes from seminars.